Backq/CheatBreaker-Blocker/README.md

 # CheatBreaker-Blocker
-A little connection blocker for CheatBreaker.
+A little connection blocker for CheatBreaker that prevents some monitoring activities.

 **Run it as admin**